vxel/ialon/README.md

 It is currently in development although already functional.
 It is based on the jMonkeyEgine and the Blocks framework library.

-It is released under the BSD 3-Clause “New” or “Revised” license.
+It is released under the GNU General Public License v3.0.

 # Features